Documentation guidelines

 directive,

-which allows to generate the table of contents and navigation bars.
+which allows generating the table of contents and navigation bars.

 Each page may have only one toctree, since they are the equivalent of the volumes of a book, and it does not make sense to have multiple “volumes” at the repository level.